 Instrument and data handling

-The spectro::lyser is pre-calibrated with an internal Global calibration file (Global Calib.: “RIVER000V120”) to calculate estimates of total organic carbon (TOC), dissolved organic carbon (DOC), and nitrate-nitrogen (NO3--N) concentrations.
+The spectro::lyser was pre-calibrated with an internal Global calibration file (Global Calib.: “RIVER000V120”) to calculate estimates of total organic carbon (TOC), dissolved organic carbon (DOC), and nitrate-nitrogen (NO3--N) concentrations.
 The Global Calibration algorithm was reported as “multi-wavelength algorithms of a turbidity-compensated absorbance fingerprint” (Avagyan, Runkle, and Kutzbach 2014).
 Spectro::lyser specific absorbance coefficients (SAC, m-1) were used to assess NOM molecular character.

 NOM molecular character was judged through a combination of specific UV-absorbance at 254 nm (SAC254, an indicator of chromophoric NOM), SUVA254 (L mg-1 m-1) which indicates aromaticity relative to DOC concentrations, and the quotient E2:E3 (unitless) which is inversely proportional to aromaticity and/or molecular weight of aqueous NOM.